chirag127/ReinforcementLearningSpaceInvaders/README.md

 # Hello,
      My name is Chirag Singhal.
 I am applying reinforcement learning to fun and practical use cases on a daily basis.
-     Please feel free to reach out to me at chiragmirani dot gmail dot com if you have any questions or comments.
+     if you have any questions or comments.

 This folder contains a DQN agent, which uses deep learning to play Space Invaders Atari game.
 I am using OpenAI gym libarary.